 The most commonly used alcohol in tiramisu are either sweet Marsala or Madeira wine.
 However, you can use a variety of sweet spirits in tiramisu, from dessert wines, rum, brandy or flavored liquors such as orange or chocolate liquor.

-Can I make this chocolate tiramisu recipe in advance?
+Can I make this trifle tiramisu in advance?

 Yes, tiramisu can be made in advance!
 In fact, this chocolate tiramisu trifle tastes better if allowed to sit in the refrigerator for at least 2 hours to give time for the lady fingers to soften.